Hong Kong racing tips: Jim McGrath with three Wednesday fancies at Happy Valley

 2pts win

-Trainer Ricky Yiu is set to continue his good recent run when saddling the capable C P Brave in the Class 3 1m1f handicap (1.45) on the nine-race card at Happy Valley on Wednesday.
+Second-season trainer Pierre Ng is poised to carry on his outstanding form when saddling the rapid improver Taj Dragon in the Class 2 handicap (1.45) at Happy Valley.

-Yiu saddled a treble at Happy Valley ten days ago and picked up C P Brave from Tony Millard, who left the Hong Kong training ranks at the end of last season, and despite a 1-21 record locally the gelding remains a relatively untapped talent.
+Ng is a runaway leader in the trainers’ championship with 20 wins on the board already, giving him a handy break of six over the chasing pack, and there is every reason to believe he can go further ahead.

-This race marks the first time he has been stepped up in trip since February last year, and being out of a Galileo mare it may be just what is required to see him in the winner's enclosure again.
+With a four-timer at Sha Tin on Sunday plus doubles at the previous two meetings, Ng has his horses flying at present, none more so than English import Taj Dragon, who has won two of his last three and is ready to go in again.

 12.10